MoldyMacaroniX/dashword.net/_src/posts/avernus-takes-top-1-spot-from-acheron-on-geometry-dash-demon-list.md

 ---
 In an unexpected decision from the [Demon List](/posts/geometry-dash-demon-list-where-to-find-the-hardest-demons/) team, [Avernus](/posts/geometry-dash-avernus-remains-without-victors-3-months-after-being-placed-on-the-demon-list/) and [Acheron](/posts/breaking-acheron-takes-1-spot-on-geometry-dash-demonlist/) have swapped places.
 This dethrones Acheron from its top 1 spot after over a year.

+It is unknown whether or not [Tidal Wave](/posts/new-top-1-geometry-dash-demon-tidal-wave-verified-by-zoink-in-50000-attempts/) will place above Avernus, meaning it might no longer have a chance to be the [top 1 hardest demon](/posts/geometry-dash-levels-top-10-hardest-extreme-demons-2022/).

 ![Avernus becomes number 1 on the Geometry Dash Demon List.](https://pbs.twimg.com/media/F8lMFHpXIAApAc8?format=jpg&name=medium)

 *Image from [GD Today](https://twitter.com/today_gd/status/1713984804247503163).*